TravelByRocket/point-one-k/README.md

 * Item has `[Score]` (one for each `Quality`)

 ### `Project`
 A Project is the highest level object created.
-It contains all of the scored Items a well as the relevant information for that specific grouping of items.
+It contains all of the scored Items a well as project-specific information and content that relates to all of the items together.

 #### Attributes
-* `closed: Bool` (maybe `archive`)
+* `closed: Bool` (maybe change to `archive`)
 * `color: String`
-* `creationDate: Date` (only for learning purposes, delete later)
+* `creationDate: Date` (only for learning/tutorial purposes, delete later)
 * `detail: String` (notes or description)
 * `title: String`